Primitive communism: Example societies

 Due to the strong evidence of an egalitarian society, lack of hierarchy, and lack of economic inequality, historian Murray Bookchin has argued that Çatalhöyük was an early example of anarcho-communism, and so an example of primitive communism in a proto-city.
 However, still others use Çatalhöyük as an example that refutes the concept of primitive communism.
 Similarly, it has been argued that the Indus Valley Civilisation is an example of a primitive communist society due to its perceived lack of conflict and social hierarchies.
 Daniel Miller and others argue that such an assessment of the Indus Valley Civilisation is not correct.

 The Marxist archaeologist V. Gordon Childe carried out excavations in Scotland from the 1920s and concluded that there was a Neolithic classless society that reached as far as the Orkney Islands.
 This has been supported by Perry Anderson, who has argued that primitive communism was prevalent in pre-Roman western Europe.
 Descriptions of such societies are also present in the works of classical authors.

 Biblical scholars have also argued that the mode of production seen in early Hebrew society was a communitarian domestic one that was akin to primitive communism.
 Claude Meillassoux has commented on how the mode of production seen in many primitive societies is a communistic domestic one.

 The Indian communist politician Shripad Amrit Dange considered ancient Indian society to be of a primitive communist nature.
 Other communists within India have also labelled the societies of current indigenous groups, such as the Adivasi, as examples of primitive communism.
 In Alfred Radcliffe-Brown's study of the Andamanese at the beginning of the 20th century he comments that they have "customs which result in an approach to communism" and "their domestic policy may be described as a communism".
+During the pre-Vedic era in India, there was (according to one observer) “a fully enlightened society having primitive communism as their way of life.”
+According to one study, India moved about 1500 B.C. “from a primitive-communist society to a slave - system society in terms of social development.”